Microbiome/Amplicon Service

 Advances in next-generation sequencing technologies have greatly expanded the field of metagenomics (also referred to as community genomics, or environmental genomics), giving researchers better tools to study genetic material from environmental or microbiome samples without cultivating cultures.
 There are several approaches, applications, and goals within the field of Metagenomics; an important and rapidly growing one is the use of targeted amplicon sequencing to understand the diversity of community samples.

 GGBC uses a targeted amplicon sequencing protocol for Illumina platforms that is simple, cost-effective, and produces good data.
 In short, the library preparation process involves two PCR steps.
-The first round of PCR uses target specific primers with overhang sequences to amplify the selected marker and allow for barcoding.
+The first round of PCR uses target specific primers with overhanging adapter sequences to amplify the selected marker and allow for barcoding.
 In the second round of PCR, Illumina compatible barcodes are added to each amplicon.

 There are several references listed below for further reading and information both on our specific protocol and metagenomics as a whole.